-where $N$ is a stopping time.
-Of course, the same holds true for any e-process $E_n$ bounded by $M_n$.
-The implications of this are far-reaching: it allows for the construction of statistical procedures---hypothesis tests and confidence sets---that are {\em anytime valid} in the sense that the reliability claims hold (basically) no matter when or how the investigator decides to conclude their study and perform the statistical analysis, thereby offering some additional control or {\em safety} compared to procedures that only control the Type~I error rate for a particular sampling scheme.
-For example, a test that rejects $\model_0$ based on data $X^n$ when $E_n \geq \alpha^{-1}$ will control the Type~I error rate {\em even if the investigator peeked at the data} when deciding whether to conclude the study at time $n$.
-More details on this are given in \citet{evalues.review} and Section~\ref{S:prevalues} below.
+Of course, the same is true for any e-process $E_n$ bounded by $M_n$.
+The implications of this are far-reaching: it leads to statistical tests that are {\em anytime valid} in the sense that the reliability claims hold (basically) no matter how the investigator decides to conclude their study and perform the statistical analysis, thereby offering additional ``safety'' \citep[cf.,][]{grunwald.safetest} compared to procedures that only control the Type~I error rate for a particular sampling scheme.
+For example, a test that rejects $\model_0$ based on data $X^n$ when $E_n \geq \alpha^{-1}$ controls the Type~I error rate {\em even if the investigator peeked at the data} when deciding whether to conclude the study at time $n$.